hanjinliu/magic-class/rst/use_worker.rst

 implement background execution or progress bar, you'll usually have to rely on multi-threading.

-Since ``magic-class >= 0.6.1``, a helper class ``thread_worker`` is available.
-It makes multi-threaded implementation much easier, without rewriting the existing single-threaded code.
+``thread_worker`` makes multi-threaded implementation much easier, without rewriting the existing single-threaded code.
 It is available in:

 .. code-block:: python